vakus/dotnet-deployment-versioning/README.md

 - Generates the version using `yy.MM.dd.patch` format. `patch` starts at 1 on new `yy.MM.dd` tags and increments every deployment on the same `yy.MM.dd`
 - Commits changes to .csproj files.
 - Creates git tag with said version.
-- Pushes changes to your git repository.
+- [optional] Pushes changes to your git repository.

 ## Usage